Politics of Andhra Pradesh: 2019–2024

 In the 2019 Andhra Pradesh Legislative Assembly election, the Telugu Desam Party contested alone, without any alliance.
 The Indian National Congress was earlier split into the INC and YSR Congress Party led by Y. S. Jagan Mohan Reddy.
 Jana Sena Party led by Pawan Kalyan also participated with an alliance with the CPI, CPI(M) and BSP.
 The TDP won only 23 seats while the YSR Congress Party swept the elections with a majority of 151 seats.
 Its leader Y. S. Jagan Mohan Reddy became the Chief Minister of Andhra Pradesh on 30 May 2019.
 Jana Sena Party won only 1 seat with 5.43% vote share in the state.

 2024 to present

 In the 2024 Andhra Pradesh Legislative Assembly election, the TDP formed an alliance with the JSP and BJP under the NDA alliance.
 The NDA secured a sweeping victory with a majority of 164 seats, while the incumbent YSRCP managed to win only 11 out of 175 seats, failing to secure the role of opposition in the state.
-N. Chandrababu Naidu, leader of the TDP and the three-time Chief Minister of Andhra Pradesh, assumed the office for the fourth time on 12 June 2024.
+N. Chandrababu Naidu, leader of the INC and the three-time Chief Minister of Andhra Pradesh, assumed the office for the fourth time on 12 June 2024.
 The JSP, which won all the 21 seats they contested, got its leader Pawan Kalyan appointed as Deputy Chief Minister of Andhra Pradesh.